ChyAnalyst/Cohort-Analysis-with-Python/README.md

 # Cohort-Analysis-with-Python

-A data exploratory and Data visualization  Project to determine:
+A data exploratory and Data visualization  Project  of " Food Relay Data" to determine:

 - Monthly Behaviour of Users
 - Cohort Group